DSACMS/npd_csviper/AI_Instructions/core_design.md

-# CSViper Specification
+# npd_csviper Specification

 ## Purpose

-The `CSViper` system automates the process of analyzing a CSV file and generating SQL scripts and a runnable Python program to load the data into a relational database.
+The `npd_csviper` system automates the process of analyzing a CSV file and generating SQL scripts and a runnable Python program to load the data into a relational database.
 It supports multiple backends (MySQL and PostgreSQL) and assumes that the database is hosted remotely, while the CSV file resides on the local machine.

 ## Structure